 Below is a list of essential electrical wire safety tips:

-• Turn the power off: Be absolutely sure to cut the power at your breaker before you begin.
+- Turn the power off: Be absolutely sure to cut the power at your breaker before you begin.
 Then, verify all wires are completely dead using a voltage tester before beginning work.
 You should also let everyone in your home know that you are doing electrical work.
 To ensure the circuit breaker remains off while you work, tape it into the off position.

-• Be cautious with touching: Never touch gas or plumbing pipes when you’re working with electricity.
+- Be cautious with touching: Never touch gas or plumbing pipes when you’re working with electricity.
 They are commonly used for grounding electrical systems.

-• Choose the proper tools: Before starting, ensure you have a game plan in terms of which switches, fixtures and outlets will be involved.
-Have all the tools you need, which include — but aren’t limited to — wire cutters, needle-nose pliers, wire and cable strippers, colored tape, fish tape, a continuity tester, a voltage tester and an electric drill.
+- Choose the proper tools: Before starting, ensure you have a game plan in terms of which switches, fixtures and outlets will be involved.
+Have all the tools you need, which include — but aren’t limited to — wire cutters, needle-nose pliers, wire and cable strippers, colored tape, fish tape, a continuity tester, a voltage tester, and an electric drill.
 It may be possible to rent some of this equipment from a hardware store in your area.

-• Purchase the right components: If this project involves installing new receptacles, ensure the new receptacles match your home’s wiring.
+- Purchase the right components: If this project involves installing new receptacles, ensure the new receptacles match your home’s wiring.
 An AL-CU stamp indicates it can be used on both aluminum and copper wiring.
 Unmarked receptacles, or ones that show an AL with a slash through it, should be used only on copper wiring.

-• Include junction boxes: Never splice together wires and hide them in a wall without a junction box.
+- Include junction boxes: Never splice together wires and hide them in a wall without a junction box.
 Accessible junction boxes should always be used for joining wires.

-• Replace old wires: If your wiring is showing signs of fraying or deterioration, replace it.
+- Replace old wires: If your wiring is showing signs of fraying or deterioration, replace it.

-• Don’t overload: An overloaded outlet or extension cord can cause a fire.
+- Don’t overload: An overloaded outlet or extension cord can cause a fire.

 How to Test Electrical Wiring in Your Home

-If your property is older and the wiring has never been replaced, this means your wiring and fuse box was installed during a time when electricity needs were much lower.
+If your property is older and the wiring has never been replaced, this means your wiring and fuse box were installed during a time when electricity needs were much lower.
 We weren’t contact-charging phones or running laptops and computers, and most homes only had one television.
 If you live in a home with wiring not installed for 21st-century usage, you’ll want to check this out and possibly upgrade.

 When testing your wiring, two tell-tale problems that your wiring should be upgraded are flickering lights and a switchboard that frequently trips.
 Even if you haven’t experienced either of these problems, your wiring may still need to be upgraded, which you can determine by testing it with a multimeter.